Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression

 \paragraph{Our Contributions.} In this paper, we approach the above question on the effective reuse rate of data in the setting of linear regression, a setting that is simple enough to reveal the key mechanisms of data reuse, while still tractable for precise analysis under stochastic gradient descent (SGD).
 We provide a theoretical characterization of $E(K, N)$ in various regimes, and point out a neglected factor in the empirical study of \citet{muennighoff2023scaling}: the effective reuse rate depends not only on the number of epochs $K$, but also on the dataset size $N$.
-In fact, larger datasets can be repeated more.
-Our main contributions are as follows: \begin{enumerate} \item In~\Cref{sec:strongly_convex}, we study the strongly convex case of linear regression, and show that when $K$ is small, $E(K, N) \approx K$, indicating that every new epoch leads to a linear gain.
+In fact, we show both theoretically and empirically that \textbf{larger datasets can be repeated more}.
+Our main contributions are as follows: \begin{enumerate} \item In~\Cref{sec:strongly_convex}, we analyze multi-epoch SGD for linear regression under strong convexity.
+We show that when $K$ is small, $E(K, N) \approx K$, so every new epoch leads to a linear gain.
 As $K$ increases, $E(K, N)$ saturates at a problem-dependent value of order $\Theta(\log N)$, suggesting that larger datasets can be repeated for more epochs before the marginal benefit vanishes.

 \item In~\Cref{sec:one_hot}, we go beyond the strongly convex case and study a class of Zipf-law distributed data, and show that $E(K, N)$ exhibits a similar scaling behavior to the strongly convex case, except that the saturation point scales as a power of $N$ instead of $\log N$.